Learn What Is THC-O? Understanding t...

 Is THC-O strong?

 THC-O is significantly stronger than regular THC.
-It produces profound psychoactive effects and is almost 3 times stronger than regular THC.
+It produces profound psychoactive effects and is more potent than regular THC.
 However, the strength of THC-O can vary depending on the specific product, as there’s no standardized procedure for its production.

 Is THC-O safe and legal?

-THC-O is a relatively new substance, and its safety is still being studied.
+THC-O's safety is still being studied.
 However, data suggests significant health risks, including lung injuries and digestive issues from toxic chemicals often found in THC-O vapes.
-THC-O is illegal at the federal level in the United States, classified as a Schedule 1 controlled substance.
+THC-O is illegal at the federal level in the United States, classified as a Schedule I controlled substance.
 Its legality may vary in states that allow recreational marijuana use.

 Return to Resource Library